codepath/android-instagram/README.md

 ## Overview

-This is the starter project for the Instagram Client Project.
+This is the starter project for the Instagram Client Project using Fresco.

 ## What's Included
 * <tt>com.codepath.instagram.models</tt> => We've built out the models so you can work directly with post, user, and image objects instead of having to deal with json.